Germany: Rescuers reach two men trapped in flooded cave | DW | 28.07.2019

 Rushing waters halt rescue operation

-Rescue divers have brought the two men food, water and warm neoprene suits and will remain with them through the night.
+Rescue divers brought the two men food, water and warm neoprene suits.

-The rescue operation is slated to begin again early on Monday morning.

-Dozens of rescue teams including police, firefighters, mountain rescue service, and emergency doctors are currently on the scene.

-The Falkenstein Cave (in German: Falkensteiner Höhle) is part of the Swabian Alb mountain range and is a popular tourist destination.
+The Falkenstein Cave is part of the Swabian Alb mountain range and a popular tourist destination.
 The cave is also frequently used to train cave rescue missions.

 -